Lewinham/Mii-Default-Checker/README.md

 # Mii-Default-Checker
 Hello!
-This here is a program I have written that can determine whether or not a mii is a "Default Moment."
+Do you want to improve at Mii-making?
+One of the first things you can do is play with all the different sliders in order to make unique characters.
+All too often, people barely use the sliders, resulting in very similar-looking and boring designs.
+Those of us in the Miitopia Discord server have affectionately referred to these kinds of designs as "Default Moments."
+This here is a program I have written that will tell you whether or not a mii is a "Default Moment."
 _________________________________________
 # What You Need & How to Use:
 ### 1. You need to download Python 3 and an IDE (PyCharm, Google Colaboratory, etc.)